 How has New York changed for you in the last decade?

 It’s become better and better.
 The subway system has improved, and the park system is much more robust and comprehensive.
 Crime is down, and a couple of big transit and infrastructure projects are underway.
 There’s still some shaky elements, such as the electricity transmission system and subway crowding.
-But people are focusing on NYC in positive ways, and it’s a magnet for young people — which gives it an energy and lifts the city up.
+But people are focusing on NYC in positive ways, and it’s a magnet for young people, which gives it an energy and lifts the city up.

 You’re sometimes called on as a resource by the news media when things go awry with systems like the power plants or electrical networks in New York City.
 Is that because of the books or your role at Buro Happold?

 Probably because of the books.
 Most of the time when it’s really technical, I turn them down, though.
 I have no idea why the steam pipes burst, but neither do most of the talking heads on these programs.
-Some of the scientists or engineers who get really technical know why, but even they don’t have full information about a specific situation as soon as it happens.
+Some of the scientists or engineers, who get really technical, know why, but even they don’t have full information about a specific situation as soon as it happens.

 Having worked with large jurisdictions like the Port Authority of New York and New Jersey, what is your advice to architects and planners on how to best succeed with city and state agencies?

 A lot of it is understanding the political drivers.
 By background, I’m a political scientist of cities and it’s helped me tremendously in understanding political agendas, the flow of money, and elections.
 If you have your feelers out for these matters, you can pretty much predict where people are going to come down on certain projects and ideas.
-My suggestion is before you design a beautiful project, talk to the people in power and see if it’s feasible and what would have to happen to align the stars.
+My suggestion is, before you design a beautiful project, talk to the people in power and see if it’s feasible and what would have to happen to align the stars.
 Very often, these projects are not going to happen.

-Occasionally I sit in on design juries for architecture students at Columbia University and I wonder why these students aren’t given real world problems.
+Occasionally I sit in on design juries for architecture students at Columbia University and I wonder why they aren’t given real world problems.
 I know it’s part of the training as an architect to do creative designs, but why aren’t we more often giving these students a real-world context to design around?
-Give them some external factors so that they can marry good design with resilience, politics, law, and the realities of finance.
+Give them some external factors so they can marry good design with resilience, politics, law, and the realities of finance.
 If you don’t add these factors into the equation, you’re wasting your time.
 Design alone is nice to think about, and as a graduate student you may be picking up new ideas, but you’re no further along in putting these ideas into practice than if you’re playing make-believe.

 What are the infrastructure challenges that the next generation should prepare for?

 Some of the legacy systems that are still working are not going to last forever.
 In Manhattan, these include the water system that’s 150 years old, and the subway system that relies on old technology.
 The question is how to fund the replacements or upgrades of these systems.
 They’ve more than paid for themselves over their lifespan, but to replace them is so much more expensive.
 Cities are denser, there’s more cost involved in the planning, reviews, construction, mitigation, etc. The system isn’t set up to find the money to pay for all of that.
-Because cities are denser, we’re more dependent on these systems than ever and we have a huge problem if the upgrades don’t work.
+Because cities are denser, we’re more dependent on these systems than ever, and we have a huge problem if the upgrades don’t work.